OCA/sale-workflow/sale_blanket_order/README.rst

 products at a specific price.
 From a confirmed blanket order, the users can create new sale orders at such price, until the blanket order expires, either due to reaching the validity date or exhausting all the quantities of products.
+It is also possible to create a planned sale order for the blanket order to automatically create a sell order on the planned date with the chosen quantity.

 Usage
 =====